 Tom Lopez, the principal at Rocky Mountain High School in Fort Collins, told Fox News he has received a number of telephone calls and emails from outraged parents – but he stands by his decision.

 “These students love this country,” he said.
 “They were not being un-American in trying to do this.
-They believed they were accentuating the meaning of the words as spoken regularly in English.”
+They believed they were accentuating the meaning of the words as spoken regularly in English.”take our poll - story continues below

 The club received rude comments from their November recital and anticipated “resistance” for the Arabic version but they went ahead anyway.
 They have plans for translating it into American Sign Language, Korean and possibly Chinese.